diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 ## Add Transfromation Steps

-Some steps require special implementation, like Sort etc.
+Some steps require a special implementation, like Sort etc.
 As it is extremely early days with this project, these steps are supported:

 - Memory Group by work with Sum and Count.